Bestwood Pumping Station

-Bestwood Pumping Station was a water pumping station operating in Nottinghamshire from 1874 until 1964.
+Bestwood Pumping Station was a water pumping station operating in St Albans, Nottinghamshire, England, from 1874 until 1964.
+It was subsequently repurposed for various hospitality uses.

 History

 Bestwood Pumping Station was built between 1871 and 1874 on land belonging to William Beauclerk, 10th Duke of St Albans.
-It was commissioned by the Nottingham Water Company and designed by Thomas Hawksley.
-Several of the structures on site are listed including the pump house, lodges, landscaped ornamental cooling pond, several cast iron lamps and the boundary walls.
+It was commissioned by the Nottingham Water Company and designed by Thomas Hawksley in the Venetian Gothic style, reflecting the social importance of water supply infrastructure in the 19th century.